Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-13/_posts/2017-12-30-conclusions.md

 ---
-title: Week 13 Conclusions
+title: Week 14 Conclusions
-module: 13
+module: 14
 ---

 # Conclusions

-This week looked at the first of two different libraries.
-This one is a popular web game engine, and next week we will look at another library.
+So this is the end of the formal part of this class.
+Good luck working on your final project, and please let me know if there is anything I can do!